Last Updated on 17 December, 2020 by Veronica

 In it, countless advertisements and scenes have been recorded both on television and in the cinema.

-It is not that it has a super fine sand or anything like that, what I like most about this beach is the water and the environment.
-Although sometimes, unfortunately, there is a pig that leaves their remains on the beach, it is normal to be super clean and well maintained.
+It is not that it has super fine sand or anything like that; what I like most about this beach are the water and the environment.

-Access is not easy, you have to walk a goat trail for a good distance.
-Although, the difficult thing is not to go, but to return.
-The path is the descent from the hill to the beach and it tests the hiker, but hey, you know what they say, if you want something, it’s gonna cost you!
+The path is the descent from the hill to the beach, and it tests the hiker, but hey, you know what they say, if you want something, it’s gonna cost you!

 El Cargadero de Mineral de Aguamarga